curious-containers/cc-server/docs/developer.rst

 .. code-block:: bash

    git clone https://github.com/curious-containers/cc-server.git
-   cd cc-server/compose/development
+   cd cc-server/compose

 In order to start CC-Server run the following command.
-This will create Containers for MongoDB, Docker-In-Docker and CC-Server.
-CC-Server will be available as *localhost:5000*.
+This will create Containers for MongoDB, Docker Registry, Docker-In-Docker, CC-Server-Log, CC-Server-Master, CC-Server-Web.
+CC-Server-Web will be available as *localhost:8000*.
+Using the Docker Registry is optional.
+It is available as *localhost:5000*.
 During the setup MongoDB user credentials are read from the **config.toml** file and the CC-Server user credentials are read from the **credentials.toml** file.
 These credentials can be changed before running *docker-compose*.

 .. code-block:: bash

-   docker-compose up cc-server
+   docker-compose up cc-server-web

 The Docker container for CC-Server will incorporate the CC-Server source code from the cloned git directory.
-If you make changes to CC-Server, just stop the server and execute the *docker-compose* command again to run the latest code.
-Please note, that this will not create a fresh MongoDB for each restart.
-In order to delete the database use the following command.
+If you make changes to CC-Server, just remove all the started containers and execute the *docker-compose* command again to run the latest code.
+Please note, that some data, namely the registry images, dind images, database contents and log files, is persisted to your home directory at *~/.cc_server_compose* via Docker volumes.
+In order to start from scratch delete this directory.

 .. code-block:: bash

-   docker-compose kill mongo && docker-compose rm -f mongo
+   scripts/compose-shutdown
+   sudo rm -rf ~/.cc_server_compose

 Custom Data Connectors